Things We Wish We Knew When We Were 19 + a year...

 It's the accumulation of many small decisions over time, more so than the few big ones, that chart the paths you take in life.

 Be grateful for every thing no matter how inconsequential it may seem.
-Being grateful attracts more things into your life to be grateful for.
+Being grateful attracts more things into your life for which to be grateful.

 There is a difference between being tenacious and swimming upstream.
 Learn to distinguish between the two for one leads to success and the other to frustration.